SeQuSoS-Project/TripleBranchNet/README.md

 ## Acknowledgements

-This work has been supported by the Business Finland through project SeQuSoS (112/31/2024).
+This work has been supported by the Business Finland through project SeQuSoS (112/31/2024), and Research Council of Finland (Grants No. 365343).

 # Contributors